 Eligible candidates (U.S. citizens, nationals or permanent residents) will be sophomores and junior science majors from all backgrounds with a minimum 3.0 GPA who show interest in pursuing a PhD in a STEM field and have completed necessary laboratory experience for catalysis projects and/or math background for molecular dynamics projects.
 Academic qualifications for specific projects will be evaluated on a case-by-case basis.
 In some instances, students with lower GPA could be accepted based on strong recommendations and the essay.
 Students from underrepresented backgrounds such as female, African-American, Hispanic, low-income, and first-generation-to-attend-college students are encouraged to apply.

-- On-line application form.
-It includes general information questionnaire, selection of specific group, and an essay.
-There are four essay questions that you will need to address separately:
+- Completed On-line application form.
+It includes general information questionnaire, selection of specific group, and an answers to four questions that you will need to address separately: